1VinceP/EDRPG_battlemaps/README.md

 # EDRPG Battlemaps
 This is currently a work in progress.
-The maps have been added, and many of the ships have been added as well.
+Please open an issue on this repo to report bugs/feature requests

 ## Usage
 ### Combat maps